daniloBlera/things-that-work-maybe/python/autocomplete-with-ngrams/readme.md

 ## Extra info

-The script written with Python 3.11.0 and whatever up-to-date versions of the required modules at the time.
+This script was written with Python 3.11.0 and whatever up-to-date versions of the required modules at the time of writing in an arch linux environment with kernel `6.1.2-arch1-1`.

 [c2]: https://www.coursera.org/learn/probabilistic-models-in-nlp?specialization=natural-language-processing
 [book]: https://web.stanford.edu/~jurafsky/slp3/